Pumpkin Crumb Cake Muffins

 - Make the crumb topping: Whisk the flour, granulated sugar, brown sugar, and pumpkin pie spice together until combined.
 Stir in the melted butter until crumbs form.
 Spoon crumbs evenly on top of the batter and gently press them down into the batter so they're snug.

 - Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 21-22 minutes, give or take.
-Allow the muffins to cool for 10 minutes in the muffin pan as you make the icing.
+Allow the muffins to cool for 10 minutes in the muffin pan as you make the icing. *For mini muffins, bake for 11-13 minutes at 350°F (177°C) or until a toothpick inserted in the center comes out clean.

 - Make the icing: Whisk all of the icing ingredients together until combined and smooth.
 Drizzle over muffins and serve warm.
+Cover tightly and store at room temperature for 1-2 days or in the refrigerator for up to 1 week.

 Make ahead tip: For longer storage, freeze muffins (with or without icing) for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.
 Top with icing before serving if needed.